Kerchner’s

 except for occasional natural mutations over many generations via the direct

 female line of descent.
-While males inherit the same mtDNA in their cells as
+While males inherit the same mtDNA in their cells as their

-egg cells.
+cells.
 But since all offspring of the mother inherit her mtDNA, it can be used

 to determine if two people are from the same biological mother.
 It can also be